hpi-schul-cloud/schulcloud-client/.github/PULL_REQUEST_TEMPLATE.md

 -->

 ## Approval for review

+- [ ] QA: In addition to review, the code has been manually tested (if manual testing is possible)
 - [ ] All points were discussed with the ticket creator, support-team or product owner.
 The code upholds all quality guidelines from the PR-template.

 > Notice: Please remove the WIP label if the PR is ready to review, otherwise nobody will review it.